MEET THE TEAM

 Blake Smiley

-Blake is a senior, majoring in Data Science and minoring in Public Health Foundations.
+Blake earned his BS in Data Science with a minor in Public Health Foundations.
 Blake’s research focuses on data curation, data visualization, and database management.
-After graduation, he will pursue graduate work in biostatistics with the goal of developing new statistical methods related to human health, nutrition, and food systems research.
+In fall 2026 he will begin his graduate work in biostatistics with the goal of developing new statistical methods related to human health, nutrition, and food systems research.
 Outside of his lab work, Blake has a love of the arts, including painting and music composition.